For working professionals

 128. Use of C Language

-In this tutorial, you will learn how to use the conditional operator in a C program.
+In this tutorial, we'll break down exactly how to use the conditional operator in c with clear, step-by-step examples.

 Improve your C programming skills with our Software Development courses — take the next step in your learning journey!